avskarthik123/Vietnamese_word_search/README.md

 #Instructions to execute
-Pull the github repo to your local machine and execute
+Pull the github repo to your local machine and execute the python code in internship.py.